KiwiSaver Government and Employer Contributions

 Making extra contributions is a great way to add to your retirement savings – especially if you’re self-employed and don't pay yourself a salary or wages.

-These voluntary contributions can also help ensure you receive a government contribution each year if your employee contributions aren't quite enough.
+These extra voluntary contributions can also help ensure you receive a government contribution each year if your employee contributions aren't quite enough.

 The best way to make regular extra contributions is to set up a direct debit.
 You can do this in: